alexa-js/alexa-app/README.md

 ## History

+- 2.1.5 - Oct 25, 2015
+  - Externalized the generation of utterances to the new alexa-utterances module (Issue #26)

 - 2.1.4 - Sep 14, 2015
   - Remove hyphen from generated numbers in utterances (Issue #17)
   - Collapse multiple whitespaces to one space in utterances (Issue #18)